Current paralegal opportunities can be found on the LawCareers.Net Jobs page.

 Leontia McArdle started working as a paralegal at international firm DLA Piper, having already secured a training contract at the firm.
 “When I was doing my application forms for training contracts, I thought it would really help if I had more experience in a law firm,” she remembers.
 “I started applying for paralegal positions to confirm my interest and to show it was definitely the career I wanted.”

 Leontia describes some of the work that she has done as a paralegal.
 She says: “One of the big pieces of work that I’m doing is a series of transfers of land.
 It’s not a hard transaction but it’s just there’s a huge volume of work so I’m working on all the daily correspondence.
 The trainee does the drafting and client contact, and I have more of an administrative, support role."

 There are also paralegal career options outside the traditional legal profession.
-Ten years of determined legal deregulation by government has encouraged the growth of around 6,000 paralegal law firms (commercial organisations offering legal services without lawyer involvement).
+Over a decade of determined legal deregulation by government has encouraged the growth of around 6,000 paralegal law firms (ie, commercial organisations offering legal services without lawyer involvement).
 Compare that explosive growth to the four-and-a-half centuries it has taken for there to be around 10,300 solicitors’ firms.